Factbox: International reaction to arrest of Reuters reporters in Myanmar

 - U.N.
 Secretary-General Antonio Guterres said countries should do everything possible to secure the journalists’ release and press freedom in Myanmar.

+- Surakiart Sathirathai, the head of a new international advisory panel on the Rohingya crisis, said he had asked Suu Kyi’s national security adviser for the case to be dealt with transparently and been assured that proper legal procedures would be followed.

-- Yanghee Lee and David Kaye, who are the U.N. special rapporteurs on Myanmar and on freedom of expression respectively, said, “Journalism is not a crime.
-These detentions are another way for the Government to censor information about the military’s role in Rakhine State and the humanitarian catastrophe taking place.”
+- Yanghee Lee and David Kaye, the U.N. special rapporteurs on Myanmar and on freedom of expression respectively, said, “Journalism is not a crime.
+These detentions are another way for the government to censor information about the military’s role in Rakhine State and the humanitarian catastrophe taking place.”

-- The European Union, Britain, Holland, Canada, Norway and Sweden have demanded the release of the Reuters reporters.
+- Britain, Holland, Canada, Norway and Sweden have demanded the release of the Reuters reporters.
 Australia has expressed concern and Bangladesh has denounced the arrests.

 - Vijay Nambiar, former special adviser on Myanmar to the U.N.
 Secretary-General, said in a statement to Reuters that the detentions had caused “widespread disappointment within and outside the country that is likely to further damage the international reputation and image of Myanmar.”